 Alcohol abuse occurs before the development of an addiction.
-Binge drinking, for instance, is not necessarily a sign that someone is in need of alcohol addiction treatment, but it is a troubling indication that a dependence on the substance may potentially form in the future.
+Binge drinking, for instance, is not necessarily a sign that someone is in need of addiction treatment, but it is a troubling indication that a dependence on the substance may potentially form in the future.
 Alcohol abuse is common among the younger population, especially college students, who tend to binge drink and lose control while under the influence of alcohol.

 Alcohol abuse is not to be taken lightly, as it is one of the main contributing factors behind alcoholism.
-Long-term abuse of the substance can cause changes to the way in which the brain functions and can eventually lead to a physical and psychological dependence.
+Long-term abuse of the substance can cause changes to the way in which the brain functions and can eventually lead to physical and psychological dependence.
 Once the brain has become dependent on alcohol, withdrawal symptoms will occur upon the cessation of drinking.

 It is important for an alcoholic to seek medical attention from a professional detox treatment center when attempting to discontinue alcohol consumption.
 Alcohol detox should never be carried out on one’s own, as alcoholism is known to cause dangerous and severe withdrawal symptoms, which can be both physically and psychologically distressing.
 In some cases, acute symptoms of alcohol withdrawal can result in death, and therefore, addiction professionals must oversee the detoxification process.
 At Restore Alcohol Detox Rehab LA, we attend to your needs and offer trusted supervision during the course of withdrawal.
 Our certified team of clinical staff monitors each client 24 hours a day, 7 days a week during the detoxification phase, in order to manage alcohol withdrawal symptoms through therapeutic activity and ensure the safety of our clients.
 At Restore, you can be sure that you are receiving the highest quality of care for your needs, as we specialize in treating alcohol dependence.

 In the early stages of alcohol detox, severe withdrawal symptoms, such as seizures, can occur over the first few days.
 Mild to moderate symptoms of alcohol withdrawal subside after about a week, and commonly include: